missionpinball/mpf-monitor/README.md

 <img align="right" width="300" src="mpf-monitor-logo.png"/>

-This package is for Mission Pinball Framework (MPF) Monitor (mpf-monitor).
+This package is for the Mission Pinball Framework (MPF) Monitor (mpf-monitor).

 The MPF monitor is a graphical app that connects to a live running